core-wg/core-responses/draft-bormann-core-responses.md

 token can be reused immediately in follow-up requests.
-On unordered transports, or when it's a client's follow-up request and not a response that terminates the token, the client needs to wait until no reordered non-traditional responses can be expected any more.
+On unordered transports, or when it's a client's follow-up request and not a response that terminates the token, the client needs to wait until no reordered non-traditional responses can be expected anymore.

 If a non-traditional response answers the original request, no further action is required (this is the case of observation: ordering is added